cupracer/container-image-suma-client/README.md

 The default values of these variables are "0", so a delay is not used if not requested explicitly.

 ## Let salt-master on SUSE-Manager automatically accept new keys

+If you prefer not to have to allow each new system individually in SUSE Manager you can customize the salt-master config as follows:

 ```
 echo "auto_accept: True" > /etc/salt/master.d/custom.conf